globalgov/manypkgs/README.md

 <!-- ![GitHub All Releases](https://img.shields.io/github/downloads/jhollway/roctopus/total) -->
 <!-- badges: end -->

-`{manypkgs}` is a qPackage in the [qData](https://github.com/globalgov/qData) ecosystem.
+`{manypkgs}` is a package from the [qData](https://github.com/globalgov/qData) ecosystem.
 It provides contributors the necessary tools to put their data in the hands of users.
-The package includes many functions to make this easier, including functions to help set up a qPackage, import their existing data, and export them in structures consistent with the rest of the data ecosystem.
+The package includes many functions to make this easier, including functions to help set up a package, import their existing data, and export them in structures consistent with the rest of the data ecosystem.
 This facilitates the interoperability, contrast, and comparison of data.
 There is a specific coding system that should be